samuelngarciar/istio-installer/README.md

 # Istio installer
-Allow install Istio 1.25.0 and the addons related and exposed them on Public Load Balancer IP according with Kiali and Jaeger dashboard.
+Allow install Istio 1.25.0 and the addons related and exposed on Public Load Balancer IP according with Kiali and Jaeger dashboard.
 Extra this allow to create the namespaces: "develop" and "test"

 ### Note